Felixmk99/track-ME/README.md

-# Visible Analytics
+# Track-ME

-**Visible Analytics** is a privacy-focused health dashboard designed for patients with Long Covid and ME/CFS.
+**Track-ME** is a privacy-focused health dashboard designed for patients with Long Covid and ME/CFS.
 It empowers users to take control of their data by analyzing health trends from the **Visible** app.

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Next.js](https://img.shields.io/badge/Next.js-15-black)